Nischhelm/RLCraftParasited/readme.md

-This is a curseforge import zip installer for **RLCraft Parasited**
+This is a curseforge import zip installer for **RLCraft Parasited** or one of its sub-packs.

 ---